babubaskaran/pands-project/README.md

 ## Process Details

-1. Research : Fisher's Iris Data and understanding hot to data analysis
+1. Research : Fisher's Iris Data and understanding how to data analysis
 2. Load Iris Data in Python
 3. Analysing the data and Visual Rrepresentation of Data